Vanessa Williams: Miss America

 Williams was the first African-American recipient of the Miss America title when she was crowned Miss America 1984 on September 17, 1983.
-Several weeks before the end of her reign, a scandal arose when Penthouse magazine bought and published unauthorized nude photographs of her.
+Several weeks before the end of her reign, a scandal arose when Penthouse magazine bought nude photographs of her and published them without Williams' consent.
 In the summer of '82 she also posed for another photographer, Greg Whitman, who sent a telegram to Bob Guccione offering more nude photographs of Williams, after he heard photographer Tom Chiapel's pictures had been sold to Penthouse.
 The photographer said in an interview that she signed a release on the pictures.
 Williams claimed, people wouldn't forgive a second mistake.
 Williams was pressured to relinquish her title in July 1984 and was succeeded by the first runner-up: Miss New Jersey 1983 Suzette Charles.

 Thirty-two years later in September 2015, when Williams served as head judge for the Miss America 2016 pageant, former Miss America CEO Sam Haskell made a public apology to her for the events of 1984.